Maplerxyz/compass-api/README.md

 ```bash
 npm install compasseduapi
 ```
-If you haven't already, install puppeteer as well:
+If puppeteer fails to install with the package you can always install it manually with the following command:

 ```bash
 npm install puppeteer